4 Billion Years On

 This month in numbers

-Ethiopia experienced its 6th warmest April on record, with an average temperature of 25.38°C, an anomaly of +1.7°C compared to the 1961–1990 baseline.
-The global land temperature for April 2026 also ranked as the 2nd warmest on record, with an anomaly of +1.1°C.
+Ethiopia experienced its 6th warmest April on record, with an average temperature of 25.38°C, marking an anomaly of +1.7°C compared to the 1961–1990 baseline.
+The period from February to April 2026 was the 4th warmest on record, with an average temperature of 25.3°C, an anomaly of +1.7°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, and the February–April period also ranked as the 2nd warmest globally.

 What changed